kingzamzon/docs/docs/SDK/Explanation/LitActions/helloWorld.md

 ## 1. Install the SDK and get a PKP

-First, install the Lit JS SDK:
+First, install the Lit JS SDK V2:

 <Tabs
 defaultValue="browser"